tgvashworth/tgvashworth.github.io/_posts/2016-07-20-technical-lead.md

 ### Tech Leads and Product Managers

-The GraphQL team at Twitter was a product team and I did work that I percieved to be very similar to Product Management.
+The GraphQL team at Twitter was a product team and I did work that I perceived to be very similar to Product Management.
 This is what I found myself doing:

 - Strategy and vision for the team
 - Prioritised backlog for tactical decisions